 As baby matures the levels of lactase enzymes produced by the body naturally increases, so by the time baby is 3-4 months old lactose intolerance (and hence colic symptoms) will often be improving.
-At this time baby can be slowly weaned off Lacteeze.
+At this time baby can be slowly weaned off Lacteeze Infant Drops.

-Another very important factor is that mums who use Lacteeze can continue to breast-feed even when their baby is lactose intolerant.
+An important benefit of Lacteeze Infant Drops is that mums can continue to breast-feed even when baby is lactose intolerant.
 The benefits of breast feeding for both mother and baby are substantial and well documented.

 - Try to stay calm yourself.
 Although this is sometimes not easy to do, baby is likely to become more unsettled if he feels you are stressed or upset.